Miihir79/Miihir79/README.md

 I am an Third Year ICT student at PDEU(PDPU), I am eager to learn new frameworks and languages.
 Feel free to *contribute* to or *use* any of the projets.

 I love **Android and Kotlin** and love contributing to the community.
-I am a member ar google developers student clubs PDEU as a open-source lead
+I am a member at google developers student clubs PDEU as a open-source lead

-Check out my Drawing app on <a href="https://play.google.com/store/apps/details?id=com.mihir.drawingapp">*Playstore*</a> 700+ Downloads🚀
+Check out my Drawing app on <a href="https://play.google.com/store/apps/details?id=com.mihir.drawingapp">*Playstore*</a> 800+ Downloads🚀

 Check out my portfolio website <a href="https://miihir79.github.io/portfolio.github.io/">*here*</a>